 Well, Lava can be used to gauge the emotional impact of your early concepts and help you decide which ideas to take further.
 So, by inputting a few different content ideas, you can get a sense of how your audience feels about a subject over time.

 A spiky profile or consistently high positive or negative sentiment would suggest an idea worth pursuing; a flat profile that’s hovering around zero would suggest apathy towards the topic.

-In this respect, Lava can be used alongside other early stage performance indicators such as:
+In this respect, Lava can used alongside other indicators to predict content performance, such as:

 Shareability – How many shares has other content published on this subject got?

 Search Demand – Are people searching for this topic on Google, and is it trending up or down?